San Juan Bautista (ship): 1993 replica ship

-A new San Juan Bautista was reconstructed in 1993 on the basis of the records of the House of Date.
+A replica of the San Juan Bautista was reconstructed in 1993 on the basis of the records of the House of Date.
 Although its blueprints have not been found, the ship's dimensions were recorded properly, permitting a speculative reconstitution.
-The ship is currently on display in a theme park in Ishinomaki, in northern Japan, close to the location where she was originally built.
+The ship was put on display in the Miyagi Sant Juan Bautista Museum in Ishinomaki, in northern Japan, close to the location where she was originally built.
 The replica survived the 2011 Tōhoku earthquake and tsunami with some damage, and there were hopes in 2011 of using the ship as a symbol of the town's reconstruction.

 In November 2013 the repaired San Juan Bautista was rededicated.
-Assistance had come from a British Columbia lumber company who supplied the massive logs to create masts that had been damaged in the tsunami.
+Assistance had come from Western Forest Products, a British Columbia lumber company, who supplied the massive Douglas fir and cedar logs to create masts that had been damaged in the tsunami.
 However, the replica ship was deemed to be unsafe to the public due to structural damage from floodwater and other factors, and the Miyagi prefectural government decided to demolish the ship rather than to continue repairing it.
 Dismantling began in November 2021.
-The government plans to build a new ship in its place, using fibre-reinforced plastic and reducing the size to one quarter of the original.
+The government built a new ship in its place, using fibre-reinforced plastic and reducing the size to one quarter of the original.
+The new, smaller ship was revealed to the public in October 2024.